 Lew Rose is managing partner of the firm's Washington, D.C. office and past chair of the Advertising and Marketing practice group.
 Under his leadership, the group received a Tier 1 ranking in the "Advertising Law - National" and "Advertising Law - DC" categories in the 2010-2011 and 2011-2012 "Best Law Firms" studies published by U.S. News and Best Lawyers.
-Mr. Rose focuses his practice in consumer protection, advertising and consumer product safety law, representing clients before federal and state law enforcement agencies, and self-regulatory bodies such as the National Advertising Division (NAD) of the Council of Better Business Bureaus.
+Named 2014 D.C.
+Advertising “Lawyer of the Year” by Best Lawyers, Mr. Rose focuses his practice in consumer protection, advertising and consumer product safety law, representing clients before federal and state law enforcement agencies, and self-regulatory bodies such as the National Advertising Division (NAD) of the Council of Better Business Bureaus.
 Mr. Rose handles numerous high-profile investigations by the Federal Trade Commission (FTC), particularly enforcement actions involving substantiation of advertising claims, compliance with trade regulation rules and a broad spectrum of marketing practices.
 He represents clients across product categories in many state Attorney General proceedings.

 Co-author of a treatise on advertising law, Mr. Rose has experience handling all phases of marketing products, including advertising, credit, direct response, telemarketing, franchising and warranty issues.
 Mr. Rose's law practice also includes counseling clients regarding advertising, marketing, electronic commerce and intellectual property issues with respect to interactive and online services and related technology.
 He routinely advises clients regarding selection of trademarks and represents clients in the prosecution and defense of trademark infringement litigation in federal court.
 Ranked nationally as a leading practitioner in the Advertising: Litigation area by Chambers USA, sources tell Chambers that Mr. Rose has “outstanding technical industry knowledge” and is “practical, responsive, efficient, and fun to work with.”